vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/01-building-java-locally.md

-Before we start, change into the `demo` directory.
-This holds the source code for the application we will be working with.
+Head back to the terminal now and change into the `demo` directory.

 ```execute
 cd ~/exercises/demo
 ```

+This holds the source code for the application we will be working with.

 Start a build of the application by running Maven.